luka-bacic/wordpress-workflow/README.md

 You need to set up some important settings so this will work on your machine.

 ### Required config
 If you want to start coding immediately and keep the directory structure along with the default names, you only need to configure the bare minimum.
-There are 3 things:
+There are 3 things to configure:

 1. Open `gulpfile.js` and modify the variable `serverUrl` on line 1.
 You need to insert in the url of how you access your local project in a browser.
 Depending on your OS and stack, it may look something like this: